Oxid15/cascade/cascade/docs/source/modules/dataset_zoo.rst

     array([1, 0, 2, 5])

 Interpolation in case of any missing data is crucial when working with real-life time series.
-Here it is implemented in ``Modifier``.
+Here it is implemented in :class:`~cascade.data.Modifier`.

 First - dataset is initialized with nan-value.
 Nan-value is ``numpy.nan`` because Interpolate uses pandas under-the-hood.